mas-4/maudlin2/README.md

 Maudlin is a news aggregator and sentiment analyzer.
 It scrapes the front page of most news sites and analyzes the sentiment in each story.

-The current app is available at http://maudlin.standingwater.io
+The current app is available at https://maudlin.news or https://maudlin.netlify.app

 ## Basic Premise